kenesparta/php-sms-mock/README.md

 - When writing the tests you should mock every method from ContactService

 #### Bonus
-- Can you add support for two mobile carriers?
+- Q: Can you add support for two mobile carriers?
 How would you accomplish that?
+- A: Yes, Creating a new class `TwilioCarrier` that implements the `CarrierInterface`.

 - Create a new integration with an external service like Twilio to send and track an SMS.
 - Create Unit Tests for this integration using a mock web server or similar.